-MA.
-NAGEMENT'S REPORT 3

-STA TEMENT OF DIRECTORS' AND MANAGEMENT'S RESPONSIBILITIES 6
+NAGEMENT'S REPORT TEMENT OF DIRECTORS' AND MANAGEMENT'S RESPONSIBILITIES

-IND EPENDENT AUDITOR'S REPORT 7
+INDI EPENDENT AUDITOR'S REPORT 7

-IND EPENDENT AUDITOR 5 REPORT

-CON NSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022
+CON SOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023

-solidated statement of financial position 14
+Cons olidated statement of financial position 14

-Con solidated statement of comprehensive income 15
+Cons solidated statement of comprehensive income 15

-Con solidated statement of changes in equity 16
+Cons olidated statement of changes in equity 16

-Con solidated statement of cash flows 17
+Cons olidated statement of cash flows 17

-TES TO CONSOLIDATED FINANCIAL STATEMENTS 10
+NOT ES TO CONSOLIDATED FINANCIAL STATEMENTS

 1. Corporate information 18

 2. Operating environment and risks of the Group 18

 3. Basis of preparation

+4. Summary of material accounting policy information 2.2

-4. Significant accounting judgements and estimates 21
+5. Significant accounting judgements and estimates 31

-5. Segment information
+6. Segment information

-6. Fair value measurement
+7. Fair value measurement

-7.

-8. 9.
-Property, plant and equipment
+8. Property, plant and equipment

+9. Intangible assets

-Investments in associates
+10. Investments in associates

-10. Investment in joint venture
+11. Investment in joint venture

-11. 12.
-Income tax
+12. Income tax

 13. Inventories

-13. 14.
-Trade and other accounts receivable
+14. Trade and other accounts receivable 48

-Prepayments and other current assets
+15. Other non-current assets, prepayments and other current assets 48

-15.

-16. 17.
-Taxes recoverable, other than income tax
+16. Taxes recoverable, other than income tax 49

+17. Other current financial assets

-Cash and cash equivalents 40
+18. Cash and cash equivalents

-18. 19.
-Subordinated Loan 40 47
+19. Subordinated loan

 20. Borrowings and interest payable

-20. Provisions
+21. Provisions

 22. Trade and other accounts payable

-23. Advances and other current liabilities.
+23. Advances and other current liabilities

-23. 24.
-Taxes payable, other than income tax
+24. Taxes payable, other than income tax 54

-24. 25.
-Cost of sales
+25. Cost of sales 54

-25. 26.
-Selling and distribution expenses
+26. Selling and distribution expenses

-20. 27.
-General and administrative expenses
+27. General and administrative expenses

 28. Other operating income and expenses

-29. Operating and non-operating foreign exchange difference 53 52
+29. Operating and non-operating foreign exchange difference.
+55 56

-29. 30.
-Finance income 53 52
+30. Finance income

-31. Finance oosts 55 51
+31. Finance costs

 32. Equity

-32. 33.
-Principal subsidiaries
+33. Principal subsidiaries.

-33. 34.
-Related party transactions
+34. Related party transactions.

-34. 35.
+3 4 .
 Commitments, contingencies and operating risks

-35. 36.
-Financial instruments.
+36. Financial instruments.

 30. 37.
 Financial risk management

 37. 38.
 Events after the reporting period

-50. Events after the reporting period 04
+50. Events after the reporting period

-MANAGEMENT'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2022
+MANAGEMENT'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2023

-The directors present their Report together with the accompanying Consolidated Financial Statements of Interpipe Holdings PLC (referred to herein as the "Company") and its subsidiaries (collectively referred to herein as the "Interpipe" or the "Group"), which comprise the consolidated statement of financial position as at 31 December 2022, and the consolidated statements of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies (the "Consolidated Financial Statements").
+The directors present their Report together with the accompanying Consolidated Financial Statements of Interpipe Holdings PLC (referred to herein as the "Company") and its subsidiaries (collectively referred to herein as the "Interpipe" or the "Group"), which comprise the consolidated statement of financial position as at 31 December 2023, and the consolidated statements of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information (the "Consolidated Financial Statements").